Laylaaaaaa/ECE-143/README.md

     Should install csv, matplotlib, numpy and pandas.

 - plot_AverageSalary_category.py<br>
-    Plot bar chat with average salary for each category.
+    Plot bar chart with average salary for each category.
     Should install matplotlib, seaborn.

 - plot_AverageSalary_company.py<br>
-    Plot bar chat with average salary for each company.
+    Plot bar chart with average salary for each company.
     Should install matplotlib, seaborn.